 Some cellar doors close or have reduced hours in the winter months from May to October.
 We visited at the end of October and Bladen, one of our favourite cellar doors, had only just reopened after the winter.

 Late October (spring) was shoulder season and a fantastic time to visit.
 It was much quieter than the popular summer months, but we still had warm enough weather to sit outside with a glass of wine.

-The wine harvest would also be an interesting time to visit Marlborough.
+The wine harvest would also be an interesting time to visit Marlborough, although smaller wineries won’t have time for guests at cellar doors.
 This takes place in New Zealand’s autumn months in March to April.